 These squid dog treats are chewy and pliable, if they dry out they will become more brittle but not dangerous to eat.
 They are 100% and dried well so they will last anywhere between 6-12 months in pantry conditions.

 Mineral composition : They are high in Phosphorous, Copper and Selenium.

 The squid are also high in Vitamin C, Riboflavin and vitamin B12 (good for dog energy).

 Protein wise they are likely to be about 45% by dry weight (ie 10% water).
 And typically 733 KJ per 100g (that is the value we found on the nutritiondata site).

-They have 18% fat (when only 10% water content) Which is higher than some of our other fish treats but below sardine.
+They have up to 18% fat (when only 10% water content is figured in) Which is higher than some of our other fish treats but below sardine.
 However just like Sardine they are low in Saturated fat and high in Omega 3

 You should note that out of 100g of squid jerky (at 10% water) is likely to have around: Omega 3 (DHA) plus Omega 6 (EPA) amounts add up to 5.3 grams or 5,300 mg.
 Noting that in 1 capsule of Salmon fish oil (1 ml) there is typically only 180 mg Omega 6 and 120 mg Omega 3 = 300 mg total.
 That means that 100g of squid has the equivalent of about 17.6 fish oil capsules!